MLH/mlh-policies/member-event-guidelines.md

 **Chat Service.** This allows hackers to communicate with each other, sponsors, organizers, and MLH.
 We recommend Discord or Slack.

-**Project Submission Platform.** Your hackers must submit their final projects somewhere to be judged and for prize data collection.
+**Project Submission Platform.** Your hackers must submit their final projects to be judged and for prize data collection.
 MLH brings prizes to all of our Member Events on behalf of the sponsors that support us.
 The project submission platform used during any hackathon must be able to add custom prizes and allow hackers to opt in to submit to prize categories.
+The project submission platform must accommodate the custom submission field questions found at [http://mlh.link/projectdata](http://mlh.link/projectdata).

 * Submission Platform Field Requirements.
 Any platform is acceptable as long as your platform has the required fields listed in the[MLH Hackathon Organizer Guide](https://guide.mlh.io/general-information/judging-and-submissions/set-up-your-hackathon-portal)